Sharad Malhotra: 2014–2020: Breakthrough and success

 Sharad returned to acting in 2014 and had his breakthrough with the role of Maharana Pratap in Sony TV's Bharat Ka Veer Putra – Maharana Pratap opposite Rachana Parulkar.
 The show ended in 2015, it was successful and received praises, also winning awards.
 He later participated in Box Cricket League and was the Captain of Kolkata Baabu Moshayes in season 2.

 In 2016, Malhotra played the lead role of Rishi in the show Kasam Tere Pyaar Ki.
 He also played the role of Ranbir Kapoor on the same show.
 It was also broadcast in the UK due to its popularity.

 Malhotra also appeared in two Hindi films in 2016, My Father Godfather playing Prakash and Ek Tera Saath playing Kuwar Aditya Pratap Singh.
 In 2017, he appeared in his first music video Paas Baitho Na.

 He also appeared as a guest on Comedy Nights Bachao.
-He next portrayed Raunak Singh in Star Bharat's Muskaan from 2018-2020.
+He next portrayed Raunak Singh in Star Bharat's Muskaan from 2018 to 2020.

 2021–present: Acclaim and further career

-In August 2020, he joined the cast of Naagin 5, portraying the prince of shape-shifting cheels named Veeranshu Singhania.
-It was his first negative role.
-Malhotra played the role as the Grey Shaded hero.
+In August 2020, he joined the cast of Naagin 5, portraying the prince of shape-shifting cheels named Veeranshu Singhania.Malhotra played the role as the Grey Shaded hero.

 In March 2021, his music video Bepanah Pyar with Vyrl Originals was released, followed by Beypanah Ishq in August 2021.
 In the same year he appeared with Helly Shah in a peppy song Halo Re Halo and with Adaa Khan in a romantic song Door Ho Gaya.

 In October 2021, he started portraying the role of Bakshi Jagabandhu in StarPlus's historical drama Vidrohi.
 It was his second historic character.
-The show went off-air after 5 month in March 2022 due to low ratings.
+The show went off-air after 5 month in March 2022.
 In February 2022, he appeared in a short film Not Out along with Karan Wahi, where they both played the role of two best friends.